NanoComp/meep/doc/docs/Scheme_User_Interface.md

 —
 Specifies the geometric objects making up the structure being simulated.
 When objects overlap, later objects in the list take precedence.
 Defaults to no objects (empty list).

+**`geometry-center` [ `vector3` class ]**
+—
+Specifies the coordinates of the center of the computational cell.
+Defaults to (0, 0, 0), but changing this allows you to shift the coordinate system used in Meep (for example, to put the origin at the corner).

 **`sources` [ list of `source` class ]**
 —
 Specifies the current sources to be present in the simulation.
 Defaults to none.